Resonant Spin Hall Effect of Light in Random Photonic Arrays: Resonant spin Hall effect

 where

 The first term in the right-hand side of Eq. (\ref{eq:shift}) describes the expected straight-line, ballistic evolution of the coherent beam along the direction of the transverse wave vector $\bk_0$.
 This term is independent of the choice of the polarization vector $\be_0$.
 The second term, on the other hand, corresponds to a helicity-dependent transverse shift of the order of $1/k_0$ in the $y$ direction.
-This shift, which was previously described in non-resonant transversally disordered media \cite{Cherroret19, Carlini2022}, constitutes a spin Hall effect of light in the random array \footnote{In \cite{Carlini2022}, it was shown that for a more general polarization state of the form $\be_0=(\be_i^\text{TM}+e^{i\varphi}\be_i^\text{TE})/\sqrt{2}$, the transverse shift $R_y$ involves an additional contribution proportional to $\cos\varphi$, coming from the gradient-term (\ref{eq:gradient2}).
-This contribution is also enhanced near the TM resonance.
-For the simplicity of the argument, however, we here restrict ourselves to the case $\varphi=\pm\pi/2$.}.
+This shift, which was previously described in non-resonant transversally disordered media \cite{Cherroret19, Carlini2022}, constitutes a spin Hall effect of light in the random array.
 This spin Hall effect exhibits both a relaxation and harmonic oscillations, respectively controlled by the two longitudinal spatial scales

+Note that unlike $\ell_\text{scat}$ which is by construction always positive, see Eq. (\ref{eq:mfp}), $\ell_\text{S}$ and $\ell_\text{L}$ can have an arbitrary sign due to their definition in terms of a difference of self-energies.
 Physically, the shift (\ref{eq:transhift}) stems from the interference between spin-orbit coupled photons propagating in the effective medium at the two spatial frequencies $k-\Sigma_\text{TE}/k$ and $k-\Sigma_\text{TM}/k$ [second term in Eq. (\ref{eq:Ekzex})].
 This interference involves both oscillation and relaxation effects because of the complex nature of the self energies $\Sigma_\text{TE/TM}$.